nitzanrazin/virtual-scrabble-tile-bank/README.md

 so at this point it would be convenient to re-order the player list by drag and drop.
 Click "התחל משחק חדש" to return all tiles to the tile bank and start the game.

-2. Draw 7 tiles for each player
+2. Draw 7 tiles for each player.

 3. Start the game.
 After each player's turn the tile bank manager should fill in the amount of tiles the player needs to draw from the bank, and click "הגרל" to draw the tiles and send a list of the drawn tiles to the player's email.